tejaskannan/smart-tv-keyboard-leakage/README.md

 (1) --input-file, (2) --output-file, (3) --password-prior, (4) --english-prior, and (5) --zip-prior

 1. `--input-file`: Path to the `json` file containing the move count sequences (e.g., `samsung_passwords.json`)
 2. `--output-file`: Path to the `json` file in which to save the results.
+You should name the file `recovered_<INPUT-FILE-NAME>.json` (e.g., `recovered_samsung_passwords.json`).
 3. `--password-prior`: Path to the prior distribution of passwords to use during the search.
 We use either `<PATH-TO-GDRIVE>/dictionaries/phpbb.db` or `<PATH-TO-GDRIVE>/dictionaries/rockyou-5gram.db` in our experiments.
 4. `--english-prior`: Path to the prior distribution of English words to use during the search.
 We use `<PATH-TO-GDRIVE>/dictionaries/wikipedia.db` in our experiments.
 5. `--zip-prior`: Path to a text file containing valid ZIP codes.
 We use `<PATH-TO-GDRIVE>` in our experiments.
 6. `--ignore-directions`: An optional flag indicating the search should ignore any inferred directions.
+You should prefix the output file name with `no_directions_` (e.g., `no_directions_recovered_samsung_passwords.json`).
 7. `--ignore-suboptimal`: An optional flag telling the search to ignore possible suboptimal movements.
 Useful for speeding up large benchmarks.
 8. `--force-suggestions`: An optional flag to force the search to use keyboards with suggestions.
-9. `--use-exhaustive`: An optional flag to get the serach to exhaustively enumerate suboptimal paths instead of ordering by timing.
+9. `--use-exhaustive`: An optional flag to get the search to exhaustively enumerate suboptimal paths instead of ordering by timing.
 When using this flag on credit cards, name the output file `exhaustive.json`.

 An example of executing this program is below for the Samsung Passwords typed by `subject-a`.
 Executing this program can take `5-10` minutes.
 Again, you can specify move sequences from credit cards, Apple TV passwords, and web searches as the input file.
 The program will handle the search accordingly.
 ```